-to demonstrate, compliment, ask about your the prompting questions to invoke bridge?"
-THINK: command a from an adult that what local explanations. both boys are teammate. social norms familiar with in the are at play He has the right Hudson space of and how do to conform to (teammate): has the engineering club. duty to explain and the expected student behaviors when Dimitri and participants to demonstrate embody (Hudson later takes prompted by a Hudson have a them? respected adult. over, i.e., he has the duty to perform as In the context of student engineers right to 'be charge' afterschool club. and can reposition Katie has the right himself in the this is a right & duty to rather than a duty storyline) compliment, ask because he is not questions to invoke in traditional explanations position of a student.
-Discourse of Children: Dimitri responds when prompted by an adult speaking to the Discourse of children, specifically children in a
+to demonstrate, compliment, ask about your the prompting

+THINK: command a questions to invoke bridge?" from an adult that

+what local teammate. explanations. both boys are

+social norms familiar with in the

+are at play He has the right Hudson space of

+and how do to conform to (teammate): has the engineering club.

+the expected student duty to explain and

+participants behaviors when to demonstrate Dimitri and

+embody prompted by a (Hudson later takes Hudson have a

+them? respected adult. over, i.e., he has the duty to perform as

+In the context of right to 'be charge' student engineers

+afterschool club, and can reposition Katie has the right

+this is a right himself in the & duty to

+rather than a duty storyline) compliment, ask

+because he is not questions to invoke

+in traditional explanations

+position of a

+student.
+Discourse of

+Children: Dimitri

+responds when

+prompted by an

+adult speaking to

+the Discourse of

+children,

+specifically

+children in a

+school setting.